-While in some cases, you will be able to do the change online, in other cases, you may have to call your broker or agent to get the changes done.
-In case of existing SIP, you may have to submit fresh SIP registration forms.
+While sometimes, you will be able to do the change online, in other cases, you may have to call your broker or agent to get the changes done.
+In the case of existing SIP, you may have to submit fresh SIP registration forms.
 Also, you have to set up new auto-debit standing instructions for your utility bills.

 Check the IFSC code here.

 Are you worried about the impact of the merger on your loan interest rates?
 You don’t have to worry about your loan EMI shooting up.
 It is because, like fixed deposits, loans are also considered as contracts.
 If your loan is linked to MCLR, the interest rate would be reset at the end of the reset period that you have selected.
 However, it mostly depends on the bank and how they want to manage the MCLR.